rohanyadav2010/gundagardi-app/README.md

 # Gundagardi Literature App

-A modern web application built with React and Tailwind CSS that provides solutions for Hindi literature - including stories, poems, and a Hindi dictionary.
+A modern web and mobile application built with React and Tailwind CSS that provides solutions for Hindi literature - including stories, poems, and a Hindi dictionary.

 ## Features